TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 {% include candid-image.html src="/assets/images/Project-triangle-en.svg" alt="The Project Management Triangle" %}

 The [project management triangle](https://en.wikipedia.org/wiki/Project_management_triangle) describes the constraints of project management.
 The idea is that any change in one constraint (scope, cost, time) will need a corresponding change in the other constraints, otherwise quality will suffer.
 Given that no one has worked out how to accurately estimate the cost of a software project, you end up having to trade off scope against time.
-Assuming we've all learnt the lesson of [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) and aren't going to make the mistake of throwing extra resources at an overrunning project.
+That's assuming we've all learnt the lesson of [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) and aren't going to make the mistake of throwing extra resources at an overrunning project.
 Not that there's any realistic prospect of there being extra resources to spare.

 This dilemma is often summarized as Quality - Scope - Time, pick two.
-With the assumption that you're always going to pick quality.
+With the assumption that one of your picks is always going to be quality.

 Enter the ambitious Product Manager.
 They may say that quality is important, but it's one of those hard to quantify things that engineers keep going on about when they want to inflate their estimates.
 The PM has already promised customers that all the expected features will be included in the next release.
 The next release has to go out in time for the big trade show, or the company's annual marketing event, or before our competitor's next release[^2].